Camcorder vs. DSLR (with sample footage) or Should I get a dslr for video?

 $1500 for camera alone

-Get it, you are going to love every shot you ever film with this thing.
-It can turn poop into gold, you can see in my video below.
+Get it – you are going to love every shot you ever film with this thing.
+It can turn poop into gold.
+Okay not really but it will give you a big cinematic boost in your productions just from the depth of field alone.
+You can see in my video below.
 And who doesn’t love those still photos anyways?

 It depends what type of work you’re doing.
 After having filmed with a JVC hm100u and dumped it for a t3i, my vote?
 Go with a DSLR.
 The only exception to this would be if 90% of your work is event footage–you’re expected to turn over 2 straight hours of a presentation at a conference to be viewed later.
 Otherwise, most anything else can be filmed with a DSLR as long as you break it up into segments and use seperate equipment for the audio.
 This is annoying when its a 20 second interview and incredibly handy when you need a dedicated audio recorder that sits away from the camera, plugs into the audio guys sound board, or you want someone to be able to walk around with it in their pocket without having to be nearby.